-Montenegro: TERNA Italy to invest 700MEUR in power cable, Toshiba main contractor3.
-April 2014. / SEE Energy News
+Montenegro: TERNA Italy to invest 700MEUR in power cable, Toshiba main contractor, SEE Energy News

 The Ministry of Sustainable Development has issued to the Montenegrin electric transmission system (CGES) a building permit for construction of substation in LASTVA Grbaljska for the transfer line of electricity through 400 kilovolt transmission line to Pljevalja and 500 kilovolt optical cable between Montenegro and Italy.
 Green energy from RES power generation plants from Balkans gets an export route.
 TERNA to invest 700MEUR and CGES 100 MEUR, Toshiba selected as main contractor.